Gordon999/Pi-MP3_Player/README.md

 New features.

 - gpio_enable added to allow the external gpio switches to be disabled if using a HyperPixel4 display, as it upsets the colours.
-You can leave them enabled but colours will be affected.

 -  % Progress Bar added (Load/Track/Album/Playlist), Searches more directories, including /home/pi/Music, .jpgs automatically sized.